 In 2017, we executed an agreement with the South Australia government to provide software for use across their network of Family Day Care and Rural Child & Respite Care Services.

 Across Australia, several local councils use our software solutions to underpin the network of childcare services provided for local communities.
-Two such services are the City of Casey and the Eurobodalla Family Day Care Scheme.

 On behalf of a number of our NGO clients we have liaised with various state and government departments to facilitate within our software the easy collection for reporting purpose of mandatory government data.
 This has involved incorporating mandatory data sets for selection at the point of all client/patient engagement to simplify and automate government reporting.
 This is an essential step in the acquittal of funding and in securing future funding.